 FIG. 31.
-Face, square The upper face/cranium and lower face/mandible are both broad, creating a square appearance.

-FIG. 32.
-Face, triangular Facial contours are triangular in shape, with breadth at the temples tapering to a narrow chin.
+Face, square.
+The upper face/cranium and lower face/mandible are both broad, creating a square appearance.
+Face, Triangular Definition: Facial contour, as viewed from the front, triangular in shape, with breadth at the temples and tapering to a narrow chin (Fig. 32). subjective